How media symbolism kept the hairdressing trade small – and why that is now changing

 This shift comes at a time when the rapid development of artificial intelligence is calling many professions into question.

-Yet, hairdressing stands unusually stable in this new world.
+But the hairdressing trade, of all things, is unusually stable in this new world.

-Because everything AI can do better than humans—calculating, planning, forecasting—replaces exactly the skills on which most office jobs are based.
+Because everything that AI can do better than humans – calculating, planning, forecasting – replaces exactly those skills on which most office jobs are based.

-What AI cannot do is real interpersonal contact, creative design in real time, and intuitive sense for personality and style.
+What AI cannot do is genuine interpersonal contact, creative design in real time, and the intuitive sense for personality and style.

 So, in the paradoxical logic of progress, it becomes clear:

-Of all professions, the one long considered “simple” and “low-paid” is one of the few that cannot be automated—and thus one of the most future-proof trades of all.
+Precisely the profession that was long considered “simple” and “low-paid” is one of the few that cannot be automated – and thus one of the most future-proof trades of all.

-Structural changes are also underway: new collective agreements are gradually raising the industry-specific minimum wage—in some regions already to over 12 euros per hour, with higher rates for experienced professionals.
+Something is also changing structurally: new collective agreements are gradually raising the industry-specific minimum wage – in some regions already to over 12 euros per hour, with higher classifications for experienced professionals.

-This is not a revolution, but it is a signal: hairdressing is beginning to reposition itself—between artistic work, digital visibility, and professional service.
+This is not a revolution, but a signal: the hairdressing trade is beginning to reposition itself – between artistic work, digital visibility, and professional service.

-Where there used to be fear of raising prices, there is now an awareness that quality deserves its value.
+Where there used to be fear of pricing, there is now an awareness that quality is allowed to have its value.

-And where there used to be uncertainty about the future, there is now growing confidence in a skill that no machine can replace: making people more beautiful by truly seeing them.
+And where there used to be uncertainty about the future, there is now growing confidence in an ability that no machine can replace: making people more beautiful by truly seeing them.

 The current development shows two opposing forces:

-On the one hand, many small salons are fighting for survival, caught between rising costs and price-sensitive customers.
+On the one hand, many small salons are fighting for survival because they are caught between rising costs and price-sensitive customers.

 On the other hand, a generation is growing up that is no longer willing to continue the old myth of the “modest creators of beauty.”